etaty/rediscala/README.md

 Replies are wrapped in Futures.

 Rediscala uses redis pipelining.
-Blocking command are moved into their own connection.
+Blocking redis commands are moved into their own connection.

 ### Set up your project dependencies